 19 Years Ago: Garth Brooks Wraps Up Spring Training With the New York Mets

 Not quite everything Garth Brooks touches turns to gold.
-Seventeen years ago today, on March 19, 2000, the singer wrapped up Spring Training with the New York Mets, without securing a spot on the team.
+Eighteen years ago today, on March 19, 2000, the singer wrapped up Spring Training with the New York Mets, without securing a spot on the team.

 In high school, Brooks played both football and baseball; he also ran track and field, and received a track scholarship to Oklahoma State University.
 After moving to Nashville and growing and growing his country music career to superstar level, Brooks signed with the San Diego Padres for Spring Training, in both 1998 and 1999.
 However, when the Padres didn't offer him a contract, Brooks switched to the New York Mets in 2000.